bakame-php/http-structured-fields/docs/containers.md

 - iterate over its members using the `IteratorAggregate` interface;
 - know the number of members it contains via the `Countable` interface;
-- access container members via the `ArrayAccess` interface;
 - tell whether the container contains or not members with the `hasMembers` methods from the `Container` interface;
-- clear its content using the `clear` method from the `Container` interface;
+- to access the members using the methods exposed by the `ArrayAccess`. **WARNING: Updating using `ArrayAccess` method is forbidden and will result in a `LogicException` being emitted.**;

 getter methods: